mirumee/ariadne-website/docs/django-integration.md

 ### Create executable schema

-Create Python module somewhere in your project that will define the executable schema.
+Create a Python module somewhere in your project that will define the executable schema.
 It may be `schema` module living right next to your settings and urls:

 ```python
 # schema.py